wawi-m/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5.Display the first 10 lines of /etc/passwd
 6.displays the third line of the file iacta
-7.It is a good file that cuts iron without making a noise
+7.It is a good file that cuts iron without making a noise 8.writes into the file ls_cwd_content the result of the command ls -la 9.duplicates the last line of the file iacta 10.deletes all the regular files with a .js extension